adamnemecek/adjoint/nilpotence.md

 ## linear logic

-As per the Bell, the inifitesimal calculus doesn't have just like linear logic.
+As per the Bell, the  calculus doesn't have just like linear logic.

 ## pde
 You are trying to find an update rule which is 0.